 If any statement contained in the CREATE SCHEMA statement fails, the entire CREATE SCHEMA statement is rolled back.

-Although you can currently create more than one schema for a user, this is not recommended, and may not be supported in future releases.
+Although you can create more than one schema for a user, doing so is not recommended.

 CREATE SCHEMA is a core feature of the SQL/2008 standard.
 The ability to create multiple schemas for a single user is

 SQL/2008 optional language feature F171.
 SQL Anywhere does not support the use of REVOKE statements within the CREATE SCHEMA

 statement, and does not allow its use within Transact-SQL batches or procedures.

 Supported by Adaptive Server Enterprise, which supports GRANT and REVOKE statements within the CREATE SCHEMA statement.

 The following CREATE SCHEMA statement creates a schema consisting of two tables.
 The statement must be executed by the user

 ID sample_user, who must have RESOURCE authority.
 If the statement creating table t2 fails, neither table is created.

 The statement delimiter in the following CREATE SCHEMA statement is placed after the first CREATE TABLE statement.
 As the